craftapi/htmlcache/README.md

 Brought to you by [CraftAPI](https://github.com/craftapi)

-## HTMLCache is Beerware
+## :beers: HTMLCache is Beerware
 I've decided to keep this project Open Source/Beerware and to not publish it as a "premium" plugin.
-If you like the project/find it usefull and you have a few bucks to spare, you're welcome to donate a beer through Pledgie!
+If you like the project/find it usefull and you have a few bucks to spare, you're welcome to donate a beer :beer: through Pledgie!

 <a href='https://pledgie.com/campaigns/31263?utm_source=github-craftapi-htmlcache'><img alt='Click here to lend your support to: Craft HTMLCache donations and make a donation at pledgie.com !' src='https://pledgie.com/campaigns/31263.png?skin_name=chrome' border='0' ></a>